What You Need To Know About CBD Tincture vs Oil

 - Olive oil

-While both hemp seed oil and olive oil can serve as effective carrier oils, MCT oil is the most preferred carrier oil.
-This is due to the fact that MCT oil possesses a scientific profile that allows for optimal digestion and absorption in the human body.
+While both hemp seed oil and olive oil can serve as effective carrier oils, MCT oil is optimal.
+That’s because MCT oil’s scientific profile allows for optimal digestion and absorption in the human body.

 Info on the CBD extraction process: CBD tincture vs oil

-Perhaps the biggest difference between CBD oil and CBD tinctures lies in the method of CBD extraction.
+Perhaps the biggest difference between CBD oil and CBD tinctures lies in their extraction methods.
 For CBD oil, supercritical CO2 is the most preferred method of CBD extraction, while for CBD tinctures, the CBD is extracted by using alcohol as the solvent.
 The plant material is soaked in alcohol to extract and dissolve the compounds.

 CBD Oil: Supercritical CO2 Extraction Method